6.1 Drug Treatment Courts

 The purpose of this guideline is to advise federal Crown counsel of the procedure to follow when dealing with federal charges against an accused whose sentencing is being delayed to allow for participation in a drug treatment court (DTC) program.

 The new ss.
-10(4) and 10(5) of the Controlled Drugs and Substances Act (CDSA), which came into force on November 6, 2012, allow a court to delay sentencing while an addicted offender either participates in a drug treatment court program approved by the Attorney General, or attends a treatment program approved by the province under the supervision of the court as outlined in s.
+10(4) and 10(5) of the Controlled Drugs and Substances Act (CDSA), which came into force on November 6, 2012, allow a court to delay sentencing while an addicted offender with a substance use disorder either participates in a drug treatment court program approved by the Attorney General, or attends a treatment program approved by the province under the supervision of the court as outlined in s.
 720(2) of the Criminal Code.Footnote 1 If the person successfully completes the treatment program, the court is not required to impose the mandatory minimum penalty (MMP) for the offence.

 2.1.
 Drug treatment court defined

 DTCs focus on facilitating treatment for drug-motivated offenders who meet specified criteria.
 They provide an alternative to incarceration by offering an opportunity to complete a drug treatment program.
-DTCs take a comprehensive approach intended to reduce the number of crimes committed to support drug dependence through judicial supervision, comprehensive substance abuse treatment, random and frequent drug testing, incentives and sanctions, clinical case management, and social services support.
+DTCs take a comprehensive approach intended to reduce the number of crimes committed to support drug dependence through judicial supervision, comprehensive substance use treatment, random and frequent drug testing, incentives and sanctions, clinical case management, and social services support.
 They are aimed at reducing the harm people cause to themselves and to others through their drug use, as well as reducing the risk that these individuals will continue to use drugs and thereby come into conflict with the law.

 The following is a list of internationally recognized Drug Treatment Court principles that have been adopted by the Canadian Association of Drug Treatment Court Professionals.Footnote 2